Step One: Get with me to learn if I am currently accepting commissions, or/and if you wish to be placed on the wait list.

 Step four: The subject will sit for a quick 5X7″ study to help determine colors and lighting.

-Step five: Then you will approve composition, pose, and study.
-At that time the second payment is made in order to proceed. .
+Step five: At this point you will approve composition, pose, and study before I continue.
+Then the second payment is made in order to proceed.

 Do you NEED to travel?
 Is it necessary and what if it’s not?

 Again I prefer to work from life, but sometimes that is just not possible.